andreasjost/CI-MS3-Software-Forum/attachments/testing.md

 | Safari (iOS)            | x  (native)        | x       | x  | x

 ### corrected issues related to responsiveness:
 - Some of the input and select fields didn't align properly vertically.
-Due to time pressure, I solved the issue with additional wrappers.
+Fix: Due to time pressure, I solved the issue with additional wrappers.
 - the title "Answers" above the table with the topics was too long on mobile devices.
-I shortened it to 'Answ' on small screen sizes with the assistance of Materialize helpers
+Fix: shortened it to 'Answ' on small screen sizes with the assistance of Materialize helpers
 - The background-image in edittopic.html only covers half the page on mobile devices.
+Fix: use 'min-height 100vh' instead of 'height: 100vh' for the section